The course sequence consists of five courses:

 Education: Adult and Community 699: Internship in Adult and Community Education

-Education: Higher 699: Practicum in Student Affairs Administration
+Education: Higher 699: Practicum in Student Affairs and Enrollment Services Administration

 Psychological Science 686: Applied Practicum

 Social Psychology 695: Internship in Applied Social Psychology

 - The certificate program must be earned on campus.